 Did you know our brains need calories?
-It’s true, in fact the brain uses about one fifth of our bodies total calories.
-While our brains are extremely intelligent pieces of machinery, its needs a fairly simplistic.
+It’s true, in fact, the brain uses about one-fifth of our body’s total calories.
+While our brains are extremely intelligent pieces of machinery, its needs are fairly simplistic.
 We all know that old saying “you are what you eat” but when it comes to our brain development and well-being, what we eat can actually change the structure and health of our brains.
-So let’s talk nutrients and how we can fuel our brains.
+So let’s talk about nutrients and how we can fuel our brains.

 How you think (Step 1)

 becomes how you behave (your mood) (Step 3)

 Our output behaviour (or how we behave) directly results from how we think and feel.
 So our brains will only go based on the information you are giving access to from Step 1 – How you think.
 So ask yourself what information you are giving your brain access to.
 Is it time to change that information, or are your Steps 1, 2 and 3 allowing you to be your optimal self?

 You can change and influence How You Think (Step 1) to improve your brain cells, cognitions, thought patterns, feelings, behaviour, or mood.
 To save you from reading decades of research on therapeutic modalities and dietary requirements for achieving this, we have set out below our Top 4 favourite nutrient-rich foods, backed by scientific evidence.